 - for staff and other employees of the College, normal procedures appropriate to the determination of their rights and responsibilities shall be followed, and may also result in suspension or dismissal;

-- any organization which authorizes conduct prohibited by these rules, regulations and procedures shall be subject to the revision of its permission to operate on such College property.
+- any organization that engages in conduct prohibited by these rules, regulations and procedures shall be subject to the review and possible termination of its permission to operate on College property.